 I know there are days when you have to juggle high-priority tasks and get Product Managers bugging you, asking you to handle their project first.

-Would you please start keeping track of these situations, so we can discuss them together?
-Of course, you shouldn't have to be making such decisions, and I want to be sure you're not under too much pressure.
+Would you please start keeping track of these situations so that we can discuss them together?
+Of course, you shouldn't have to make such decisions, and I want to be sure you're not under too much pressure.